Former Child Actor Resigned After "Devastating" Star Wars Experience | ExBulletin

 “It might have been better if this documentary hadn’t been here,” Michael said.
 The New York Times.
 “I know it wasn’t malicious, but I felt like I got hit when I was down, because it made me look like the audience’s loser.”
 He said it had followed him for years in school as his peers always asked him about it.

-For more celebrity news delivered straight to your inbox, Subscribe to our daily newsletter.
+For more celebrity news delivered straight to your inbox, sign up for our daily newsletter.

 Michael ceased to act as a result of the Star wars hearing process.
 “I stopped playing because it was hard to imagine that it wasn’t the most important thing I would ever do,” he explained.